 Scarlett smiled and let herself relax in that cozy chair at the café.
-This place has become her favorite place in just few days.
-Everyday she left office and sat in the same chair and digged into Google search results, trying to unravel the mystery of Tristan.
+This place has become her favorite place in just a few days.
+Every day she left office and sat in the same chair and dug into Google search results, trying to unravel the mystery of Tristan.
 And to think that Tristan used to come here and he used to like the delicacies from here made her want to come here often.

 Tristan.
 Damn that man by the way.
-She learnt that Tristan is never hungry or thirsty.
+She learned that Tristan is never hungry or thirsty.
 Well, not technically, but he says he is hungry and thirsty.
-When he says something like this, which most of the world takes for granted, she is at a loss of words.
+When he says something like this, which most of the world takes for granted, she is at a loss for words.
 He is alive, but can he even breathe inside that frame?
 He cannot touch and has not felt anyone’s touch, save for her on that night.
-This was in fact worse than loneliness.
+This was, in fact, worse than loneliness.
 Tristan was living a tough curse.
 Five years and more of no food, thirst, breath, sensations… how did he manage?

 Action plan: Plan A: Call upon Sophia McClaire.

-“Hello I am Tristan’s new… (Friend?
+“Hello, I am Tristan’s new… (Friend?
 Girlfriend?
-Roomate?
+Roommate?
 Landlord?Yet to find a word!)
 I understand that you cursed him right into hell, which is a painting and it is right now hanging in my bedroom.
 I would appreciate it a lot if you could lift this curse and free us both.”